AAbhijithA/StepWise/README.md

 * Flash Mode: QIO
 * Partition Scheme: Huge APP (3MB no OTA/1MB SPIFFS)

-Run the program and then after **"Hard resetting via RTS pin"** message comes open the Serial Monitor and make sure the baud rate is "115200" and press the reset button on the ESP32-Cam then remove the wires connecting GND and IO0 on the ESP32-Cam and press reset again and you will get a link if the connection to the network happens successfully.
+Verify and upload the code and then after **"Hard resetting via RTS pin"** message comes in terminal of Arduino IDE open the Serial Monitor and make sure the baud rate is "115200" and press the reset button on the ESP32-Cam then remove the wires connecting GND and IO0 on the ESP32-Cam and press reset again and you will get a link if the connection to the network happens successfully.

 ***(Note: Make sure you have Python install going foward, if not download from the link: [Download Python](https://www.python.org/downloads/))***